telefonicaid/lwm2m-node-lib/docs/deprecated.md

     as soon as they are spotted).
 -   Documentation on deprecated features is removed from the repository documentation.
-    Documentation is still available in the documentation set associated to older versions (either in the repository release branches or the pre-0.23.0 documentation in the FIWARE wiki).
+    Documentation is still available in the documentation set associated to older versions (in the repository release branches).
 -   Deprecated functionality is eventually removed from lwm2m-node-lib.
 Thus you are strongly encouraged to change your implementations using lwm2m-node-lib in order not rely on deprecated functionality.